 According to the 2020 Small Business Trends, only 6.9% of all small businesses have Hispanic, Latino, or Spanish-origin owners.
 These groups make up 18.7% of the United States population.
 Whether we like it or not, there are additional obstacles for small business owners of color.

 Melendez knew this and was not deterred.

 “I’ve always understood where I stand as a Hispanic woman.
 It hasn’t been easy.
 My parents immigrated to the country.
 They struggled financially.
 My dad, as hard as he would work, had difficulty making ends meet.

 “But they always emphasized education.
 That was the big message they had for my brother and me: education, education, education.
 Whatever it takes, get some kind of skill.
 Education is the first footstep, the opening door, to achieve anything you set your mind to.
 You can achieve anything, whether you’re female, male, Hispanic or any other ethnicity — it’s possible.
 You can make it happen.

 “My parents taught me that.
 And I’m so grateful for them for showing me that because I wouldn’t be a business owner without my education.

 Her journey was rough, but Melendez is adamant that she wouldn’t change a thing.

 Her advice for others?

 “First, do your homework and plan, plan, plan.
-Get professionals services in the loop, such as Guidant or a good lawyer, to make sure you’re clear on what you’re doing.
+Get professional services in the loop, such as Guidant or a good lawyer, to make sure you’re clear on what you’re doing.
 Seek advice and support from your local small business office.
 It really helps to understand what steps you’re going through, so you can get from point A to point B.

 “It’s just a matter of everything being in order.
 It’s a matter of perseverance and discipline.
 Then you just keep going until you get there.”